 Authenticity, empathy, and congruence are paramount in my work with people.
 I’ve been a healer and supporter all my life – I find it rewarding helping people feel independent and worthy of taking charge of their freedom.
-There are multiple, if not infinite, layers and intersectionalities in one’s life.
+There are multiple, if not infinite, layers and intersectionalities in ones life.
 My role is to help individuals examine, reflect, and explore those layers as this is essentially part of the healing journey.
 Counseling is a deep therapeutic relationship with the healing and the supporter.
-As your supporter, I promise to guide you in making realizations and choices that only you are in charge of.
+As your supporter, I promise to guide you to make realizations and choices that only you are in charge of.

 Are you a generational cycle breaker?
 There’s no doubt that our family influence has an impact.
 Our parents and grandparents choices influence our own.
 Neuroscience research suggest that we can rewire these generational patterns thanks to neuroplasticity.
 Neuroplasticity is the brain’s amazing capacity to change and adapt.
 Adult children of parents with who have struggled with life adversities can have the power to be instigators of significant change.
 I believe we have a natural desire to heal and the ability to build resilience.
 My goal as your counselor is to provide support as you garner skills to face difficult roadblocks that might otherwise seem too overwhelming to tackle or subconsciously hidden.
 Some of these obstacles can cause stress, anxiety, anger, depression, shame, insecurities, and conflicts with relationships.
 I strongly believe that each individual can reveal their own past to create their better future, essentially to move toward putting their mental health first and thrive.